quickapps/docs/eng/developers/field-api.md

 -------------------------------------

 Entities may have multiple instances of the same Field.
-e.g.: The User entity may define two additional fields, `last name` and `age`, both represented by a textbox, means that each field (last name and age) is an instance of the same Field handler `FieldText`.
+e.g.: The User entity may define two additional fields, `last name` and `age`, both represented by a textbox, means that each field
+(last name and age) is an instance of the same Field: `FieldText`.

 Field Instance -> hasMany -> Field Data:
 ----------------------------------------

-Obviously each instance may have multiple data records in its storage system, **BUT** each of this data records (Field Data) belongs to diferent Entity records.
+Obviously each instance may have multiple records of data in its storage system, **BUT** is important to understand that each of this data records (Field Data) belongs to diferent Entity records.
-e.g.: the instance `last name` for User entity may have many records of data **but each** `last name` actually belong to diferent users.
+e.g.: The `last name` instance in the example above may have many records of data **but each** `last name` actually belong to diferent users.

 Entity's Field Instance -> hasOne -> Field Data:
 -------------------------------------------------

-When retrieving Entity records, all its extra fields are captured (instances data).
+When retrieving Entity records, the infromation of all its Field instances are captuted.
-Therefore each of this instances has ONLY ONE related data to each Entity record.
+Therefore each of this instances has ONLY ONE piece data Glossary to each Entity record.
-e.g.: when editing a User, his/her `last name` field must have only one value, even though the field instance has many data records in its storage system. (explanation above).
+e.g.: When editing a User, his/her `last name` field must have only one value, even though the Field instance has many data records in its storage system.

 Creating Fields